utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 #### Chatting with other students (#chat)
 {:#chat}
-You can also create channels for casual chat among students `
+You can also create channels for casual chat among students.

 ### Tips: Creating operational rules

 When using workspace in a class, it is a good idea to share the operation rules with students in advance.
 In particular, please be careful about handling personal information such as email addresses ([Slack Help: Manage Email Display](https://slack.com/help/articles/228020667-Manage-email-display)).